noaione/yuusha-shoukan-ln/sources/v01/chapter2.md

 Kaito in front of her is her friend and equal.
 I guess that's why I feel safe talking to Kuro and enjoyed being pushed around by her.

-Thinking about this, I toast with my new “blue-skinned friend”.
+Thinking about this, I toast with my new blue-skinned friend.

 Perhaps, because of the conversation I've had with Acht, I feel like I became more comfortable talking to others.